St. Valerian Nursery and Primary School

 St. Valerian school currently the enrolls just over 400 students in Grade 1 through Grade 7.

 Thanks to the efforts of the community and the Order of Little Sisters of Kidetok, a ten-classroom school has been partially built.
-The buildings need internal and external plastering, the floors finished, and windows and doors installed.
+Classrooms for Africa has funded the completion of the school.

 Serere, Soroti District, Uganda